calvinlinz/world-builder/Documentation/back-end-plan.md

 - Potentially have an option to add mobs overtop of the generated map in places such as rooms.
 - This will all be formed into a composite tree structure.
 - Structure our sprint items around forming the skelton code to implement this.

+## Resolution and Array Sizing

+- The map resolution will be 1620 x 1080
+- We will divide this into six individual sections, sized as (540 x 540).
+- An individual tile will be 20 by 20 pixels
+- This gives us 27 by 27 tiles per section